BretFisher/kubernetes-mastery/slides/shared/sampleapp.md

 ## Connecting to the web UI

 - "Logs are exciting and fun!"
-(No-one, ever)
+(No one, ever)

 - The `webui` container exposes a web dashboard; let's view it